AymenTlili131/Federated-Continual-learning-/README.md

 all the following files should go Under "New" after you clone this repo MSE.ipynb and wsiayn are the notebooks that handle :

-+load Autoencoder architecture "from Double_input_transformer import CustomDataset,TransformerAE" +Loading data from pre-defined .npy lists
++ load Autoencoder architecture "from Double_input_transformer import CustomDataset,TransformerAE"
++ Loading data from pre-defined .npy lists
-+training & wandb logging
++ training & wandb logging
-+Auto-encoder testset forward passes
++ Auto-encoder testset forward passes
-+finetuning
++ finetuning
-+Some cleaning tasks on testset logs when KL divergence and WS distance isn't calculated or logged properly they had to be recomputed from the weights directly
++ Some cleaning tasks on testset logs when KL divergence and WS distance isn't calculated or logged properly they had to be recomputed from the weights directly
-+finetuning on limited size data (20%,10%,5%)(epoch-wise,step-wise precision) +create the boxplots for post finetuning analysis on the test set for various loss implementation
++ finetuning on limited size data (20%,10%,5%)(epoch-wise,step-wise precision)
++ create the boxplots for post finetuning analysis on the test set for various loss implementation

 the file TDA of weights implements the Mapper algotihm for each loss functions "AE epoch {0/best} {num_epochs_training}" and an indication of the loss function sometimes in the name .